 Offsite Fabrication is a process of fabrication and assembly of parts or systems at a location away from the project like a workshop.
 Offsite fabrication provides a cost-benefit, allowing the assembly of units that would not be able to be fabricated on-site due to cost, tooling, availability of resources, or space restrictions.
 Nowadays it is at a peak in the industry.

 Onsite Fabrication is the fabrication held at the project site.
 After the offsite fabrication, it is still required to do fabrication work at the site for connecting the different pieces of equipment, pipes, and other systems for installation purposes.

 Note: Fabrication is executed by the Contractor/vendors.

 One should know the dimensional coordinates of the specific location.
-It involves clearing, excavating, and leveling of the land.
+It involves clearing, excavating, and leveling the land.
 It also involves other activities associated with the structure, building, and other properties of the plant.

-Erection and Installation Phase
+Erection and Installation Phase of the Project

 Note: Construction, Erection, and Installation are executed by the Contractor.

 Pre-Commissioning activities start after the system achieved mechanical completion.
-Pre-Commissioning activities include cleaning, flushing, drying, leak test, hydro-testing of the equipment, piping system, and other operating systems.
+Pre-Commissioning activities include cleaning, flushing, drying, leak test, and hydro-testing of the equipment, piping system, and other operating systems.
 Sometimes pre-commissioning activities are included in mechanical completion but this depends again on the contract conditions or the requirement of the project.